willwray/array_typology/typology.md

 (if the element type has no default constructor then all initializers must be provided).
 If the object is an array of unknown size then the size is deduced from the initializer list.

-Aggregate initialization is unwieldy for large arrays.
+Aggregate initialization of all elements is unwieldy for large arrays.
 However, an array is trivially constructible if its elements are.
-Large arrays of trivial type are often either value constructed or default constructed as the first step in a 'two-phase initialization'.
+Large arrays of trivial type are often default constructed (i.e. uninitialized) as the first step in a 'two-phase initialization'
+(not possible for constexpr arrays which require initialization).

 ### Copy semantics, lack of